moj-analytical-services/OPG/Strategic_modelling.md

-### Handling missing data in Bayesian models is essential for accurate inference.
-Let’s explore some approaches:
+## Handling missing data in Bayesian models is essential for accurate inference.
-#### Conceptual Understanding of Missing Data:
+### Conceptual Understanding of Missing Data:
 Missing data can arise due to various reasons, such as design issues or factors beyond researchers’ control.
 We’ll focus on a hypothetical regression problem where we predict voting intention (YY) using people’s age (XX).